Colic? How to Calm Your Crying Baby

 You witness.
 Sometimes people, especially babies, just need to cry.
 You override any needling suspicion in your mind that there is anything wrong with your parenting by reminding yourself that “Sometimes people just need to cry” and you hold your child, and she cries, and you do whatever you need to do to stay sane.

 If you can pay attention to her, sing to her, empathize, that’s great.
-If not, then put on headphones and listen to music that blocks out her crying.
+She will feel that warm connection even while she cries.
+But if you can't, no shame.
+Put on headphones and listen to music that blocks out her crying.
 Don’t be surprised if holding her, in your new calm state, helps her to stop crying, especially if you start dancing or singing to the music on your headphones.

 "I just can't calm down when he cries like this.
 Even when I put the headphones on, the crying seems to reverberate in my head.
 It's driving me crazy!"